 MGL c.94G.
 The regulation and taxation of marijuana act

-- Frequently Asked Questions about Recreational Marijuana, Mass.
-State Treasurer.
+Frequently Asked Questions about Recreational Marijuana, Cannabis Control Commission

 Includes basic information about the Mass. recreational marijuana law, MGL c.94G.

-- State Legalization of Recreational Marijuana: Selected Legal Issues
+State Legalization of Recreational Marijuana: Selected Legal Issues, Congressional Research Service, 2014

 Explores the apparent conflict between federal and state drug laws in light of legalization in Colorado and Washington for small amounts of recreational marijuana